Colliding thrones: Lama kunzang (Robert Spatz) -> Dilgo KR -> Longchenpa (photo: OKCinfo) |

 If we take the case of the Belgian lama Robert Spatz, we can read on the current OKC[17] website:

 Reading all this some may think that, in the end, because of freedom of religion and/or of NRM’s, as long as all this (including vassal agreements) takes place between consenting adult teachers and their adult newly converted students, there is no need for any sort of external intervention.
 But young newly converted students can have children, they would perhaps like to raise by the principles of their newly found religion, and their lamas may provide assistance in their needs in that domain.
-Tibetan hierarchs who have experience in educating young monks in their own monasteries, and who are likely to be tulkus themselves, know about the education of tulkus and can help in setting up TB schools, boarding schools, etc. and provide adequate “modern” TB programmes
+Tibetan hierarchs who have experience in educating young monks in their own monasteries, and who are likely to be tulkus themselves, know about the education of tulkus and can help in setting up TB schools, boarding schools, etc. and provide adequate “modern” TB programmes.

 Children are not consenting adults, they are under their parents’ responsibility.
 If their parents impose their religion onto them, they do not enjoy freedom of religion or of NRM.
 If their parents entertain vassal links with their teacher, then those vassal links may extend to and weigh down on the children's lives.
 And that’s exactly what happened in TB NRM communities in the West, more specifically in Trungpa’s Shambala and in Robert Spatz’s OKC, where abuse of adults … and children was not uncommon.
 After 30 years, Robert Spatz (78 years old now) was definitely convicted in Liège (Belgium) on October 9th 2022.
 There has been so far no reaction from Tibetan hierarchs and no change in the vassal links of the organisation.
 In the Presentation of the OKC website we read:

-Since the death of Kyabje Dilgo Khyentse Rinpoche in 1991, Ogyen Kunzang Chöling has come under the spiritual authority of his grandson and successor Shechen Rabjam Rinpoche, abbot of Shechen Monastery, and Pema Wangyal Rinpoche.
+“Since the death of Kyabje Dilgo Khyentse Rinpoche in 1991, Ogyen Kunzang Chöling has come under the spiritual authority of his grandson and successor Shechen Rabjam Rinpoche, abbot of Shechen Monastery, and Pema Wangyal Rinpoche.
 More recently, Khyentse Yangsi Rinpoche has also blessed the Nyima Dzong and Brussels centres with his presence.
 Other Shechen Lamas, such as Adzom Gyalsé Rinpoche, Khenpo Gyurmé Tsultrim and Khenpo Rigzin Samdrup are regularly invited to teach at the centres, as well as other renowned teachers such as Mindroling Jetsun Khandro Rinpoche, Ringu Tulku Rinpoche and Khentchen Pema Sheab.
-In 2006, Khenpo Tseten, a master of Shechen studies, joined Nyima Dzong in accordance with the wishes of Rabjam Rinpoche and is currently in charge of the spiritual direction of the centres.
+In 2006, Khenpo Tseten, a master of Shechen studies, joined Nyima Dzong in accordance with the wishes of Rabjam Rinpoche and is currently in charge of the spiritual direction of the centres.In order to “heal” the communities of TB NRM’s, will it suffice for victims and survivors of these communities to share their experiences with each other and exchange, anonymously or otherwise, and thus alleviate their suffering, and perhaps reconnect with hope for improvement?
+How to deal with those victims and survivors, adults or children, who don’t want to "heal" the communities that abused them and exposed them to all sorts of DARVO, and of which they were never really actively a part of?
+Can these communities, as they are, with "spiritual directors" that decline any responsibility, be "healed"?

 The aim of the Ogyen Kunzang Chöling centres is to transmit and put into practice the Buddhist teachings of the Tibetan tradition as well as to carry out any activity that contributes to the well-being and spiritual evolution of beings.

 These activities also include support for other Buddhist centres and monasteries.
 Particular emphasis was placed in the 1990s on the development of religious education facilities in Nepal and special links were established with the monastery of Shechen.
 These various activities are carried out on a daily basis by the resident members of the different centres.
-Teaching and practice sessions open to the public are also organised on a regular basis, notably during the stay of guest Lamas
+Teaching and practice sessions open to the public are also organised on a regular basis, notably during the stay of guest Lamas[21].”
+[DeepL translation]

 I am not sure that in today’s secular France there is room for any positive consideration of “cults” (“sectes”) or NRM’s with “sectarian drifts” as New Religious Movements, that could be or are worth their while to be healed and improved, without any meaningful gestures and concessions from their Tibetan hierarchies.
 Especially when there's not the slightest sign pointing into that direction, on the contrary.
 I can imagine this must be very painful for victims and survivors who try to definitively turn their backs to those cults.